mutomb/class-verse/README.md

 # Funda-gate

-A simple web-based classroom application that allows instructors to add courses with lessons, while students can enroll in these courses and track their progress. - developed using **React.js**(and React Router), **Node.js**, **Express.js** and **MongoDB**.
+A simple web-based classroom application that allows educators to add courses with lessons, while students can enroll in these courses and track their progress. - developed using **React.js**(and React Router), **Node.js**, **Express.js** and **MongoDB**.
 The UI is built on top of **MaterialUI 5**, which is simple & light designed to provide all the basic components using the `sx` prop for a developer need to create slick page views.

 Take a look the live demo here 👉![Funda-gate Prototype](https://github.com/mutomb/fundagate/blob/skeleton/client/public/images/prototype.png "Funda-gate")